qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

    It's possible to track the |qg| messages.
 You can activate
    |checkbox| :guilabel:`Log Messages` in the menu
+   |nix| :menuselection:`Settings --> Panels` or
-   :menuselection:`Settings --> Panels` and follow the messages that appears in the different tabs during loading and operation.
+   |win| :menuselection:`View --> Panels` and follow the messages
+   that appears in the different tabs during loading and operation.

 Project Properties